moar-market/sdk/packages/utils/README.md

 # @moar-market/utils

-A collection of utility functions and helpers for the Moar Market SDK ecosystem.
+A collection of utility functions and helpers for the Moar Market SDK.
-This package provides common functionality that's shared across SDK packages and available for external integration.
+This package provides common functionality that's shared across SDK packages and not recommended for external integration as it's meant to be used internally & does not provide any promises of stability.

 ## 📦 Installation